-In this section, we concentrate on the buoyancy biases: both freshwater import from the Arctic and local processes.
-No across-model relationship was found, but rather different behaviours for different models were observed, which are summarised in Table 2.
-The sign conventions (see Sect.
-2.3) are as follows:
+In this section, we concentrate on the buoyancy biases, both freshwater import from the Arctic and local processes.
+No across-model relationship was found, but rather different behaviours for different models, summarised in table 2.
+The sign conventions (see methods) are as follows:

-- negative for the vertical density gradient (bold font, Table 2) means that the smaller the density gradient, i.e. the less stratified the water column, the deeper the mixed layer; - negative for "freshwater from Davis or Fram straits" (italic bold font) means that the more freshwater is flowing southward from the Arctic, the less deep convection; - positive for "Heat loss" or "Salt gain" (italic font) means that the stronger the local surface cooling or salinification, the deeper the convection.
+- negative for the vertical density gradient (grey colour, Table 2) means that the smaller the density gradient, i.e. the less stratified the water column, the deeper the mixed layer; - negative for "freshwater from Davis or Fram straits" (blue) means that the more freshwater is flowing southward from the Arctic, the less deep convection; - 30 - positive for "Heat Loss" or "Salt Gain" (pink) means that the stronger the local surface cooling or salinification, the deeper the convection.

-Fourteen models out of 23 show a significant relationship, in the sense one would expect, between the vertical density gradient and deep convection in the subpolar gyre, and thirteen in the GIN seas, but only nine in both regions (Table 2, figures in bold font).
+Fourteen models out of 23 show a significant, logical relationship between the vertical density gradient and deep convection in the subpolar gyre, and thirteen in the GIN seas, but only nine in both regions (Table 2, grey cells).
 This relationship MLD - stratification does not correlate with the model MLD biases.
-For example, CCSM4 and CESM1-CAM have similar deep convection depth and area in the subpolar gyre (Fig. 1e and f), but only CCSM4 has a significant correlation between MLD and vertical density gradient.
-Moreover, there is no apparent relationship between stratification, MLD, and the vertical mixing parameterisation.
-In particular, the parameterisation designed by Fox-Kemper et al. (2011) to improve the mixed layer representation (present in the models marked with a black bullet point, Table 2) does not consistently result in better performances than those models without the parameterisation.
-This lack of relationship between MLD biases and vertical mixing parameterisation was already found by Huang et al. (2014) for the summer MLD.
+For example, CCSM4 and CESM1-CAM have similar deep convection depth and area in the subpolar gyre (Fig. 1e and f), but only CCSM4 has a significant correlation between